RobTrew/tree-tools/TaskPaper scripts/SmallTimeDateEntry.md

 ### EXAMPLES AND SCREEN SHOTS

-Running the examples() function will give the following of input phrases and output date/time expressions:
+Running the examples() function will show the following samples of input phrases and output date/time expressions:

     ('today +7d', '2014-02-18')
     ('11:20 +4d', '2014-02-15 11:20')